Case Studies

 As the team grew past 20, the old way of deciding things stopped working.

-• Consent-based decisions with a distributed team
+• Consent-based distributed decisions

-• Custom templates for recurring processes like salary reviews
+• Templates for recurring processes

 Case study: Camplight